adithyasource/clear/README.md

 if there are any features or bug fixes you'd like to suggest, please open a new issue in the "Issue" tab.

-## contributions + translations
+## contributing (+ getting started) / translations

-if you'd like to contribute to the code or help translating 'clear', read [CONTRIBUTING.md](https://github.com/adithyasource/clear/blob/main/CONTRIBUTING.md)
+if you'd like to contribute to the code or help translating "clear", guidelines and getting started guides are outlined in [CONTRIBUTING.md](https://github.com/adithyasource/clear/blob/main/CONTRIBUTING.md)

-## getting started

-if you would like to setup the dev environment for the code or build an executable of the app for yourself, read the "getting started" section in [CONTRIBUTING.md](https://github.com/adithyasource/clear/blob/main/CONTRIBUTING.md)

 ## other repos for clear